JacobRex/limitlessrpg/docs/rules/stamina-damage-recovery.md

 Every time your stamina pool reaches 0, your max stamina is decreased by 1.
 Move a stamina token off your character sheet.

 ## Recovery During Combat
-At the Start of each round of Combat, you recover Stamina equal to your Vigor Rank.
+At the Start of each round of Combat, you recover Stamina equal to your Vigor/3 rounded down.

 You can choose to catch your breath and recover all your Fatigued Stamina but you can’t move or attack during this turn.